Bagel Bakers Local 338: Labor actions and wage history

 Local 338 went out on strike in February 1962, leading to an estimated 85% drop in the bagel supply.
 Ten bakeries, half in New Jersey, had signed contracts with the union, while 29 other bakeries were shut down in the job action, leaving New York City and adjoining Nassau County hardest hit by the closures.
 Local 338 was seeking a third week of paid vacation and three more paid holidays.
 Employers countered with an offer of one additional paid holiday and wage increases that could be applied as the union saw fit.
 In the two-year agreement reached on March 8 to settle the month-long strike, workers would receive an additional $2 daily in the first year, on top of the $25 to $26 per day received under the one-year agreement that had just ended.
 Workers would receive another $1 per day in the second year of the contract and a third paid week of vacation, in addition to other benefit changes and the two dozen bagels per day each member was already entitled to receive.

 Employers staged a lockout of Local 338 in February 1967, after they demanded a 40% wage reduction, citing losses incurred by the bagel bakeries due to competition from non-union shops, frozen bagels brought in from outside the area and companies using automated equipment.
 At the time, Local 338 was willing to consider rollbacks to individual bakeries on a case-by-case basis for those companies that would open their books and demonstrate financial need for the wage cuts.

 Demise

-The union controlled the market for decades, until the advent of automation in the 1960s, when Canadian Daniel Thompson invented the Thompson Bagel Machine.
+The union controlled the bagel market for decades, until the advent of automation in the 1960s, when Canadian Daniel Thompson invented the Thompson Bagel Machine.
 Lender's Bagels in New Haven, Connecticut, started using the machines in 1962, helping turn the bagel into a readily available commodity.
 The bagel-making machinery could produce 300 dozen bagels in the time that two men working together could roll 125 dozen.
 The union ended its independent life in the early 1970s when it merged into a broader baker's union.

 At some point between 1970 and 1973, during the time Harry Rubenstein was President of Local 3 of the Bakery and Confectionery Workers International Union of America, Local 338 merged with Local 3.